k2view-academy/K2View-Academy/articles/TDM/tdm_gui/01_tdm_gui_overview.md

 The K2view TDM GUI application consists of two main functions:

-- TDM Administrative Activities, TDM definitions, setting TDM Business Entities, environments, roles and permissions.
+- TDM Administrative activities (TDM definitions), setting TDM Business Entities, environments, roles and permissions.

 - TDM Copy Activities, creation and execution of TDM tasks that provide a selected subset of entities or Reference tables to the selected environment.

-The TDM settings and tasks are kept in the TDM PostgreSQL DB.
+The TDM settings and tasks are kept in the [TDM PostgreSQL DB](/articles/TDM/tdm_architecture/02_tdm_database.md).
 Every TDM activity, created by the user via the TDM GUI, updates the TDM DB.

-The TDM GUI connects the [TDM DB](/articles/TDM/tdm_architecture/02_tdm_database.md) using APIs to retrieve and update the TDM settings and tasks.
+The TDM GUI connects the TDM DB using APIs to retrieve and update the TDM settings and tasks.

 ## TDM - Working Modes